joesasson/mtyay-api/README.md

 - Other user can accept a request and a ride will be created
 - Once two users match, both of their private profiles will be available to each other so that they can set a place to meet
 - Users can report another user if their experience with that user made them uncomfortable or the other user violated any of the rules.

+## Domain Modeling

+Account has one profile
+Profile has many interests
+Interest has many profiles
+ProfileInterests belongs to profile and interest Profile has many purpose
+Purpose has many profiles
+ProfilePurpose belongs to profile and interest

+Profile has many commutes

+Commutes belongs to profile
+Commutes belongs to station
+Station has many commutes